 Are there festivals dedicated to yōkai?

-Yes, in some regions of Japan, festivals such as the Hyakki Yagyō (Parade of the Hundred Demons) celebrate yōkai with parades and dances.
+Yes, in some regions of Japan, festivals like the Hyakki Yagyō (Parade of One Hundred Demons) celebrate the yōkai with parades and dances.

 What is the most famous yōkai?